ancuongnguyen07/ClonedSISU/README.md

 # Programming 3 Project: Sisu Unravel

 ### **This `README.md` also serves as a documentation for the project.
-Additional documentation are also provided [here](./documentation/).**
+Additional documentation are provided [here](./documentation/).
+The links in this `README.md` lead to the corresponding files/folders that are mentioned.
+Because it's more interactive, we recommend you to read through this `README.md` first, and then the provided `PDF` documentation.**

 The project's goal is to create an implementation of the Sisu system, using Java, JavaFX library, and SceneBuilder.
-The program will have a working GUI, as well as functionalities that will be described briefly in this `README.md` and in more detailed in the [provided documentation]().
+The program will have a working GUI, as well as functionalities that will be described briefly in this `README.md` and in more detailed in the [provided documentation](./documentation/).

 Our team included: